 A Koshare (Koyala) with his medical marijuana….
 Click on the images to better appreciate the exceptional detail and his expression.
 10.5 inches tall including the base, it was carved by Hopi carver Richard Gorman.
 9.25 inches tall. $975.
 (SANTA FE)

 A Wupa’akatsina by Andrew Sahmie Sr from First Mesa.
 9.5 inches high, including the base. $600.
 Tsakurshmana or Yellow Corn Maiden as she appears during the Niman or Home Dance, carrying her rasp and gourd resonator.
 By Tim Talawepi.
-12 inches high.$1275.
+12 inches high.
+SOLD.
 A Kwiwilyaqa or Mocking katsina in his usual inappropriate footwear…10.75 inches tall and $950.
 (SANTA FE)

 A very determined Koshare basketball player, by Sherald Holguin.
 5.5 Inches high, including base. $525.(SANTA FE)